Co-dfns/Co-dfns/README.md

 ## Using the Compiler

-The normal use of the compiler is through the Fix function or the user command functionality.
-Documentaation for the user command can be found after installing the `codfns.dyalog` file in your user commands directory.
+The Co-dfns compiler should be used normally as a "drop-in" replacement for the `⎕FIX` function.
+This functionality can be accessed either through the `Fix` function of the `codfns` namespace or the user-command functionality.

+Documentation for the user-command, after installing `codfns.dyalog` to the user-command directory of your choice, can be obtained with the following command.

 	]?codfns.compiler